EugeneW/gaming-cloud-sdk-unity-documents/Unity_SDK.md

 ----------
 ##  Introduction
 Fresvii Gaming Cloud SDK for Unity is an integrated backend gaming service for Unity.
-It allows you to add various backend services tailored to mobile gaming to your game apps free of charge with ease.
+With Fresvii, you can easily incorporate various backend services refined to mobile games into your apps for free.

 ##  Classes
 |Namespace|Class|Description|